Are you ready to drive a specialist vehicle?

 What to study

-You’ll need to study the Highway Code (GOV.UK) and Know Your Traffic Signs (GOV.UK) because you’ll be asked questions on these in the practical test.
-The Official DVSA Guide to Tractor and Specialist Vehicle Driving Tests eBook (TSO Shop) explains the standards required to pass your practical test.
+You'll need to study the Highway Code and Know Your Traffic Signs because you'll be asked questions on them in the practical test.

 You’ll also find a general driving guide useful, such as The Official DVSA Guide to Driving – the essential skills.